ezquiaga/spectral_sirens/README.md

-# spectral_sirens
+# Spectral sirens

-Spectral siren cosmology with the population of compact binary coalescences
+Spectral siren cosmology with the population of compact binary coalescences.
+This repository contains code to perform hierarchical Bayesian inference, mock data generation and sensitivity estimates.